Hardcoreprawn/architecture/input/posts/requirements/scalability.md

 Image: /images/header01.png
 ---

-This non-functional requirement is concerned with the ability of the system to handle an increasing amount of work or its potential to be enlarged to accommodate that growth.
+This non-functional requirement is concerned with the ability of the system to handle an increasing amount of work and adapt to a lessening workload.

 > Read the [Requirements Check-List](xref:requirements-checklist) article for an introduction to requirements.